yuri-schmaltz/Wan2GP/README.md

 ## 🔥 Latest News!!
+* May 20 2025: 👋 Wan 2.1GP v5.2 : Added support for Wan CausVid which is a distilled Wan model that can generate nice looking videos in only 4 to 12 steps.
+ The great thing is that Kijai (Kudos to him !) has created a CausVid Lora that can be combined with any existing Wan t2v model 14B like Wan Vace 14B.
+ See instructions below on how to use CausVid.\
+ Also as an experiment I have added support for the MoviiGen, the first model that claims to capable to generate 1080p videos (if you have enough VRAM (20GB...) and be ready to wait for a long time...).
+Don't hesitate to share your impressions on the Discord server.
-* May 18 2025: 👋 Wan 2.1GP v5.1 : Bonus Day, added LTX Video 13B Distilled: generate in less than one minute, very high quality Videos !\
+* May 18 2025: 👋 Wan 2.1GP v5.1 : Bonus Day, added LTX Video 13B Distilled: generate in less than one minute, very high quality Videos !
 * May 17 2025: 👋 Wan 2.1GP v5.0 : One App to Rule Them All !\
     Added support for the other great open source architectures:
     - Hunyuan Video : text 2 video (one of the best, if not the best t2v) ,image 2 video and the recently released Hunyuan Custom (very good identify preservation when injecting a person into a video)
-    - LTX Video 13B (released last week): very long video support and fast 720p generation.Wan GP version has been greatly optimzed and reduced VRAM requirements by 4 !
+    - LTX Video 13B (released last week): very long video support and fast 720p generation.Wan GP version has been greatly optimzed and reduced LTX Video VRAM requirements by 4 !

     Also:
     - Added supported for the best Control Video Model, released 2 days ago : Vace 14B